mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

-    or press ctrl-k ctrl-k (cmd-k cmd-k) which prompts for a key and adds the "rule snippet" for a new binding before the rule snippet under the cursor
+    or press ctrl-k ctrl-k (cmd-k cmd-k) which prompts for a key and adds the "rule snippet" for a new binding before the rule snippet under the cursor having more than one shortcut for the same command
-- from the docs, when a key is pressed:
-  - rules are evaluated from bottom to top
-  - the first rule that matches both the key and the "when" is accepted
-  - no additional rules are considered
-  - if the selected rule has command, it is executed
-- right-click a keyboard shortcut to copy which allows having more than one shortcut for the same command
 - right-click a keyboard shortcut and select "Show Same Keybindings" to see if a conflict has been created
 - custom key bindings appear in the Code UI